MastodonC/witan.models.demography/README.md

 ```
     $ java -jar target/uberjar/witan.models.demography-0.1.0-SNAPSHOT-standalone.jar -c "E06000023" -i "default_config.edn" -o "ccm_projections.csv"
 ```
-A GSS code must always be specified to tell the model which geographic area the proejctions are for.
+A GSS code must always be specified to tell the model which geographic area the projections are for.
 See the GSS codes that are accepted [here](#gss-code).

 ## Options